 Amanda B. Robinson focuses her practice on white collar issues, including congressional inquiries and governmental and internal corporate investigations.
 She represents large and midsized companies before Congress, the US Department of Justice (DOJ), the US Securities and Exchange Commission (SEC), and other federal agencies.
 Amanda represents clients in a wide range of industries, including healthcare, life sciences, financial services, and technology.
 She handles a wide array of major corporate investigations and crises, including those involving #MeToo claims.
-Her work is concentrated on defending clients in Qui Tam lawsuits, including declined Qui Tam litigation, and investigations arising under the False Claims Act (FCA), Foreign Corrupt Practices Act (FCPA), as well as the federal antitrust laws.
+Her work is concentrated on defending clients in Qui Tam lawsuits and investigations arising under the False Claims Act (FCA), Foreign Corrupt Practices Act (FCPA), as well as the federal antitrust laws.

 Prior to joining Morgan Lewis, Amanda was an associate counsel and presidential management fellow with the Office of Inspector General (OIG) for the US Department of Health and Human Services (HHS).
 In that capacity, she worked with the Center for Medicare & Medicaid Innovation on delivery and payment reform and issued advisory opinions on fraud and abuse issues associated with Medicare and Medicaid, including the federal Stark and antikickback laws, OIG exclusion authorities, and civil money penalties.